Methylprednisolone: Withdrawal

-Feedback of the exogenous glucocorticoids at the hypothalamic–pituitary–adrenal (HPA) axis inhibits the secretion of the corticotropin-releasing hormone (CRH) and the adrenocorticotropic hormone (ATCH) at the hypothalamus and pituitary glands, respectively.
+Feedback of the exogenous glucocorticoids at the hypothalamic–pituitary–adrenal (HPA) axis inhibits the secretion of the corticotropin-releasing hormone (CRH) and the adrenocorticotropic hormone (ACTH) at the hypothalamus and pituitary glands, respectively.
 Prolonged suppression leads to inadequate responses to physical and emotional stresses, such as illness and trauma.
-Suppression of ATCH may result in adrenal hypoplasia or secondary adrenal gland atrophy within 6 weeks of methylprednisolone therapy, leaving a patient at risk for developing a life-threatening adrenal insufficiency crisis.
+Suppression of ACTH may result in adrenal hypoplasia or secondary adrenal gland atrophy within 6 weeks of methylprednisolone therapy, leaving a patient at risk for developing a life-threatening adrenal insufficiency crisis.
 Factors that contribute to the extent of HPA axis suppression include steroid hormone potency (type of compound and route of administration), cumulative dose, duration of treatment and concomitant drug use.
-Any individual who has taken steroid hormones for 2+ weeks is at risk for developing HPA axis suppression.
+Any individual who has taken steroid hormones for at least 2 weeks is at risk for developing HPA axis suppression.
 Systemic methylprednisolone risk has been marked as moderate within the class of synthetic glucocorticoids.

 Consult with your physician before discontinuing methylprednisolone for any reason.
-Abrupt termination of the drug commonly causes transient non-specific symptoms such as loss of appetite, upset stomach, vomiting, drowsiness, confusion, headache, fever, joint and muscle pain, peeling skin, and weight loss.
+Abrupt termination of the drug commonly causes transient non-specific symptoms such as loss of appetite, abdominal pain, vomiting, drowsiness, confusion, headache, fever, joint and muscle pain, peeling skin, and weight loss.
 These symptoms can be attributed to steroid withdrawal syndrome, adrenal insufficiency, or disease relapse.
 Those who have been taking methylprednisolone as a long-term treatment may be gradually tapered off to minimize withdrawal symptoms and the potential for relapse.
 If symptoms are exacerbated, temporarily increasing methylprednisolone dosage has shown clinical relevancy.
 Studies retesting patients upon methylprednisolone withdrawal showed persistent adrenal insufficiency, with one study showing 15% after 3 years.
 However, there was a wide range of prevalence and lack of uniformity in the follow-up timeline.